JensD98/IoT2050-Demo-Python/guide/guide.md

 # Demo Guide

 This is the guide showing you how to get the demo project up and running on the SIMATIC IOT2050.
-After working though document you will know how to
+After working through this document you will know how to

 - Get remote access to the SIMATIC IOT2050.
 - Install Docker on the SIMATIC IOT2050.